- The ability to meet safe working standards should be the guiding principle behind release from lockdown, rather than an arbitrary sectoral approach

 In addition to safety standards, Andy Burnham is also calling on the Government to put good employment standards at the heart of the recovery process.

-This week, research from the Institute for Fiscal Studies found that essential key workers, upon whom the country has been depending in recent weeks, are more likely to be in low-paid, insecure employment contracts.
+This week, research from the Institute for Fiscal Studies (opens new page) found that essential key workers, upon whom the country has been depending in recent weeks, are more likely to be in low-paid, insecure employment contracts.
 Going forward, the Mayor says that all Government financial support should be explicitly linked to the introduction of good employment standards, such as the real Living Wage and a ban on enforced zero-hours contracts.

 He offered the Government the opportunity to use Greater Manchester’s Good Employment Charter as the vehicle to improve standards in return for Government funding.